 It is a detailed list that will guide you through the process and you will be boating and enjoying this warm weather in no time.

 You will need to begin with the engine.
 If the engine was not changed before the winter months, you will need to change the engine oil.
 Check out the out-drive oil as well to ensure everything is good to go.
 You will also need to replace the oil filter.

 Step 2: Battery

 You will then check the battery in your boat.
-If there is water in the batter, make sure that is full.
+If there is water in the battery, make sure that it is full.
 If the battery is dry, then you will need to replace the battery.
 Use a tester to check the amps and volts.

-If you find that there is issues with the battery, take the old batter to the store and trade it in for proper disposal and purchase a new one.
+If you find that there is issues with the battery, take the old battery to the store and trade it in for proper disposal and purchase a new one.

 Step 3: Cooling System